 Theme

-You can override the theme of components inside your app.config.ts
+You can override the theme of components globally inside your app.config.ts

 by using the exact same structure as the theme object.